fbiego/openai-random-poem/README.md

 ### today's poem

-My love of coding comes to me like a breeze
-It's like a language that I strive to decipher
-I am excited to be a programmer
-It's like a journey that I'll never end

-I learn the syntax and I understand
-My keyboard is my canvas and my code is my art
+The code is my plaything
+I revel in the challenge
+It's pure logic and function
+in which I can delve and delve

-I can create whatever I can imagine
+I can make it do what I want
+control and shape the outcome
+with a few simple commands
+or a few lines of a script

+Computer programs are my canvas
+on which I can paint my dreams
-And watch my ideas come to life in the end
+and bring my ideas to life

-I love problem solving and I'm always on the job
-My patience and persistence are what I rely on
-I debug my code and I'm never done
-My problems soon become solved in the sun
+with a few clicks of keys

+It's a puzzle to be solved
+the logic must be right
+but when the pieces all fit together
+the output can be quite a sight

-Programming is my passion and I'm never bored
+Programming is my craft
-It brings out my creativity and I'm always exploring
-I'm always on the lookout for new tricks
-My love for coding will never go away
+I excel at the art
+it's a journey of discovery
+and a work of the heart